kevinserr/M0BusinessDataAnalysis_SerranoLopezK/README.md

 # Business Data Analysis

-**Business Scenario:**
+**Business Scenario & Problem :**

-<p>I work for a video game company, and I have been tasked with finding areas the company should focus on in order to maximize sales. <p>
+<p>I work for a video game company.
+Recently we have seen a decline in sales.
+I've been
+tasked with finding ways to maximize our sales through targeted marketing.
+I have a dataset with a breakdown of sales by region and genre.  <p>

 **Potential Questions**
-<p>What countries should we focus?
+<p>What countries/regions should we focus on?
 What genre of games should we focus on?<p>